pknguyen2411/cor1010/README.md

 # cor1010
-file from THE fancy class
+Files from THE fancy class